WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/authoring_artifacts.md

 ## Naming convention

 Resource IDs
+* Resource source files shall have extension .json or .xml
+* StructureMaps authored in FHIR Mapping Language shall have extension `.fml`
 * ValueSets should be prefixed or suffixed by VS (not enforced)
 * Codesystems do not need to to be prefixed or suffixed.
 The tooling shall handle the resources per type and ID, so there's no conflict
 * Resource Ids should start with capital letter and may contain hyphens - NOT underscore: